 Someone (i actually know who it is but cant prove it) has been harassing my phone with anonymous texting apps mentioning where i live, saying dcs has been called, calling me racial slurs, Saying im poor and police wont help me, even claimed to be a dcs worker etc. Then ive had 2 dcs complaints...
 Read more »

 Someone I know is pretending to be me through fake numbers and fake Facebook profile and they are literally harassing theirself from MY name.
 They have made a police report stating that I've been harassing them and threatening them but I haven't!
-I'm so scared because they've done this to me before...
+I'm so scared because they've...
 Read more »

 Call the local police/detectives office- get the documents together and explain the whole history to them.
 If the other person has committed identity theft, the police will instruct you on how to prosecute them.

 A lawyer would not help you anyway.
 You might complain to the Sheriff's Office but most LEO's are going to ignore you.
 The same goes with the DA's and Magistrates.
 I would recommend you get over it, as there is no way the neighbor will be prosecuted.